luizlohncw/quality_assurance_engineering/README.md

 - Create an account at https://manager.cloudwalk.io/
 ​
 ## 2. Tasks
-​
 ### 2.1.
-Create a Test Plan, Specficication and Test Execution Evidency to https://manager.cloudwalk.io/devices
+Create a Test Plan, Test Execution Evidency to https://manager.cloudwalk.io/devices
-​
-- Create a document, or as many documents you need, covering a test plan, specification and a test execution;
+- Create a document, or as many documents you need, covering a test plan;
 - A description of what part you would manually test or automate and why;
-- Should use Gherkin language to create
+- Should use Gherkin language to create;
 - Questions to ask to the engineers to fill the gap in the documentation.
 ​
 ### 2.2.
+Create a bug report
+- Create a documento with a bug report

+### 2.3.
 Create functional test
-​
 - Use the web site https://manager.cloudwalk.io/devices
 - Use git and split your commits;
 - You should user Capybara and Ruby language